 Blenders are a versatile appliance that can make short work of many tasks

-Most blenders in this particular category range in price from less than $100 to about $200, but there are surprisingly few of them that get really good reviews for performance.
+Blenders for general use handle most blending jobs well.
+Most blenders in this category range in price from less than $100 to about $200, but there are surprisingly few of them that get really good reviews for performance.
 Part of the issue is that owners seem to expect a $150 blender to perform like a $450 blender, and that simply will not happen.
-If you want a heavy-duty blender, you have to budget the money to buy a heavy-duty blender.
+If you want a heavy-duty blender, you'll have to budget the money to buy a heavy-duty blender.

 Single-serve blenders are popular with smoothie fans.
 These small blenders are just loads of fun, reviewers say.
-Pop your smoothie ingredients into the easy-to-use container, blend, remove the cup, and drink.
+Pop your smoothie ingredients into the container, blend, remove the cup, and drink.
 Most come with travel mugs so you can take your smoothie on-the-go.
 Some models are individual units, while others are larger units that include one or more individual serving cups, making them both a full-sized (although not full-performance) blender and a single-serve blender.
 There are single-serve blenders in a variety of price ranges, although most are well under $100.
 We found several great budget choices that cost less than purchasing one smoothie at a snooty juice bar.
 And, of course, they're not just limited to smoothies.
 They can also make smaller milkshakes and frozen drinks as well.

 Finding the best blenders

-To make our top picks in countertop blenders, we analyzed blender reviews from nearly two-dozen sources to find the toughest, most effective choices.
-Experts at ConsumerReports.org and Cook's Illustrated (also known as America's Test Kitchen) thoroughly test blenders, powering through everything from ice cubes to fibrous frozen pineapple to find the sturdiest blenders with the smoothest results.
-We also consulted comparison-test results from Good Housekeeping, Wired, CNET, SweetHome.com and Men's Journal.
+To make our top picks in countertop blenders, we analyzed blender reviews from nearly two-dozen sources to find those blenders that are top performers, yet easy to use and clean.
+Experts at ConsumerReports.org and Cook's Illustrated thoroughly test blenders, powering through everything from ice cubes to fibrous frozen pineapple to find the sturdiest blenders with the smoothest results.
+We also consulted comparison-test results from Good Housekeeping, Wired, CNET, TheSweetHome.com and Men's Journal.

 One shortcoming with professional reviews is that they typically only analyze a given product over a short period of time, and under sometimes ideal conditions.
 Because of that, we also consulted hundreds of owner reviews, which are a great resource for learning about real-world performance and long-term durability.
 The results of our research is a roundup of the best blenders for any lifestyle need.